-This document contains a checklist of things to consider before launching your app to production.
+This document contains a checklist of things to consider before launching subscriptions in your app to production.

 |Verify App User IDs are set properly||iOS||Android|

 |If you're setting your own user identifiers, make sure they are all being set as expected and you've followed our tips - double check for hardcoded strings!||✅||✅|

 |Verify all users are tracked in customer view||iOS||Android|

 |Verify all the users that purchased are tracked in the activity view.
 If you expect to see a specific App User Id that purchased, but it's missing, something could be wrong.||✅||✅|

 |For each user, check that there are no unexpected aliases on their customer page.
 See our guide for more information on how aliases are created.||✅||✅|